iansedano/dot-dropbox-ignore/README.md

 From anywhere.

-If managing multiple version of Python, can be useful to install with [pipx](https://github.com/pypa/pipx).
+If managing multiple version of Python can be useful to install with [pipx](https://github.com/pypa/pipx).

 ```bash
 pipx install -e . # from within folder